rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

 - When I was in college, we developed **[e-Map as An Android Application Using Shortest Path Algorithm](https://ejournals.ph/article.php?id=12189)**.
 My oral thesis research presentation went well in **Hong Kong** with the help of my teammates and university professors.
-- My job as a **Software Developer** has started on August 6, 2018, in **[IntegrityNet Solutions & Services](https://integritynet.biz/)** located in Joseling Road, Batangas City, Philippines.
-- Developed the initial version of the **[Zumumu Website](https://zumumu.com/)** during the COVID-19 pandemic in the year 2020.
+- Developed the initial version of the **[Zumumu Website](https://zumumu.com/)** in year 2020 that covers multiple types of restaurants using Bootstrap 4, jQuery, MySQL, and **[uAdmin](https://github.com/uadmin/uadmin)**, the Golang Web Framework. **[Share Cafe](https://sharecafe.ph/web/)** is a notable business client that uses Zumumu order management system.
-- Implemented automation framework for **Zumumu** applications using **[Selenium](https://www.selenium.dev/)** to track and ensure that the system is 100% working after code changes before deploying in the live server.
+- Implemented automation framework for **Zumumu** applications using **[Selenium](https://www.selenium.dev/)** in Python to track and ensure that the system is 100% working after code changes before deploying in the live server.
-- Developed three websites on year 2020 for my client's startup business:
+- Developed three websites on year 2020 for my client's startup business using Bootstrap 4 and jQuery:
   - [Nix Daily](https://nixdaily.netlify.app/)
   - [The Ones Design](https://theonesdesign.netlify.app/)
   - [The Ones Restaurant](https://theonesrestaurant.netlify.app/)
-- Developed **Purchase Request Information System** for Regional and Field Offices under **[Department of Labor and Employment](https://ncr.dole.gov.ph/)**.
+- Developed **Purchase Request Information System** for 1 Regional and 6 Field Offices under **[Department of Labor and Employment](https://ncr.dole.gov.ph/)** with enhanced data security and user experience using **[Metronic](https://keenthemes.com/metronic)**, MySQL, and PHP programming language.

 ### Technical Writer 📚

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

 - My job as a technical writer started when I was solely responsible for developing a full documentation on a college thesis named **[e-Map as An Android Application Using Shortest Path Algorithm](https://ejournals.ph/article.php?id=12189)**.
-- My technical writer journey has continued in my real-life work experience when the owner of **[uAdmin](https://github.com/uadmin/uadmin)**, the Golang web framework has decided to give me full control on building the **[documentation](https://uadmin-docs.readthedocs.io/en/latest/)**.
+- My technical writer journey has continued in my real-life work experience when the owner of **[uAdmin](https://github.com/uadmin/uadmin)**, the Golang web framework has decided to give me full control on building the **[documentation](https://uadmin-docs.readthedocs.io/en/latest/)** to reduce onboarding time for new users and developers using **[Sphinx](https://www.sphinx-doc.org/en/master/)** documentation generator.
 The owner started the documentation project during the initial stage, then was brought up to me on the following updates.
 The documentation has been maintained under my control during my tenure in **[IntegrityNet Solutions & Services](https://integritynet.biz/)** until version 0.7.4.

 ### Creative Designer 🎬